The 5 Best Electric Barbecue Grills: My Hands-On Review for 2026

 My Personal Experience (E-E-A-T)

-The Weber Q 1400 is the undisputed king of electric grilling, and it wasn’t a close fight.
+The Weber Q 2400 is the undisputed king of electric grilling, and it wasn’t a close fight.
 Unboxing it, you feel the Weber quality—it’s heavy, solid, and the cast aluminum body feels indestructible.
 But the magic is in the porcelain-enameled cast iron grates.
+These aren’t just any grates; they’re the same quality you’d find on Weber’s premium gas grills, optimized for electric heating.

 What I Love

-• Unmatched Searing Power: The cast iron grates get incredibly hot and hold that heat, delivering steakhouse-worthy sear marks.
+• Unmatched Searing Power: The cast iron grates get incredibly hot and hold that heat, delivering steakhouse-worthy sear marks that rival gas grills.

 • Spacious Cooking Area: 280 sq. inches is massive for an electric grill.
-I easily fit 6 large burgers and a bunch of hot dogs.
+I easily fit 6 large burgers and a bunch of hot dogs, perfect for small gatherings.

 • Built to Last: This isn’t a throwaway appliance.
-It’s a real Weber grill that will last you a decade.
+It’s a real Weber grill with their famous 5-year warranty that will last you a decade with proper care.

 What I Don’t Love

-• No Thermometer: The one glaring omission.
-You’ll need to use an instant-read thermometer (which, frankly, you should be using anyway).
+• No Built-in Thermometer: The one glaring omission.
+You’ll need to use an instant-read thermometer (which, frankly, you should be using anyway for food safety).

 Check Price on Amazon